-2. Visit your Doctor immediately If you feel any pain or stiffness subsequent to the accident then you should definitely visit to your GP as soon as possible after the accident.
+2. Visit your Doctor immediately

+If you feel any pain or stiffness subsequent to the accident then you should definitely visit to your GP as soon as possible after the accident.
 You may have sustained shock in the accident.
 Shock can often mask the gravity of what are in fact significant physical injuries requiring medical attention.
 If you don't get the appropriate treatment early enough this could exacerbate your injuries.
 Furthermore, it is important that someone who is a professional and is impartial, like your GP, takes an immediate record of your symptoms.

 I know, you may think: "I'll get over this", but what if you don't?
 What if you are involved in a subsequent accident (sounds incredible, but it has happened!): how are you going to prove that this first accident was responsible for your symptoms: what independent medical evidence will you have?
+What if you don't report the accident (for example, a lifting accident) to your Employer immediately and your symptoms only become obvious 24 hours?
+Your employer could reasonably suggest that you might have sustained your injury outside the workplace!

 If you suffer a back injury there may be no difficulty in relating your back injury to this accident, but what if you have always suffered from a bad back?
 How will you be able to prove that the aggravation of the back injury symptoms was due to this accident?
 Sometimes it will be very important that an MRI Scan is undertaken as soon as possible after an accident, so that the soft tissue injury signs identified in that MRI Scan can be related to that recent accident.

 Need I say more?

-3. Instruct your Solicitor I know, you'll say: "He would say that; wouldn't he!"- here is a Solicitor telling you to immediately instruct a Solicitor! ... but there are very good reasons why you should do so.
+3. Instruct your Solicitor

+I know, you're thinking: "He would say that; wouldn't he!"- here is a Solicitor telling you to immediately instruct a Solicitor! ... but there are very good reasons why you should do so.

-Remember too that the other driver involved in the accident is almost certainly going to consult solicitors as soon as possible - or will be represented by his Insurers (remember those ones on the "dark side") who will appoint their panel solicitors to represent his interests so, why should you leave yourself at a disadvantage?
+Remember too that your Employer will be required to report your accident to their Insurers (remember those ones on the "dark side") who will appoint their panel solicitors to represent his interests ..... so, why should you leave yourself at a disadvantage?

+For God's sake, do not try to take on an Injuries Board (PIAB) Application yourself; despite any assurances you may read on the Injuries Board website that you do not need a Solicitor to file your Injuries Board Claim (for more information, read our Guide "Do I need a Solicitor when filing an Injuries Board Claim?")

 Your Solicitor will advise you on immediate action you should take to strengthen your case in the long term.
+He will advise you as to the manner in which you should complete your formal Accident Report (see Section 4 below).

+He may advise and assist you in delivering a Subject Access Request to your Employer, demanding documents to which you are entitled under the Data Protection Acts.
+Documents obtained under the Data Protection Acts can include essential information, such as Employment Contracts, Safety Statements, Risk Assessments,

+Accident Reports, Occupational Assessments and other Reports which could be vital ultimately in proving liability against your Employer where your Employer might otherwise have disputed liability.

-He will advise you as to whether you should make a Garda Statement (see Section 4 below).
-If liability is going to be disputed, he may advise the immediate retainer of an Engineer to visit the Road Traffic scene while there is still forensic evidence available to support your version of the how the accident occurred.
+If liability is going to be disputed, he may advise the immediate retainer of an Engineer to visit the factory accident scene while there is still forensic evidence available to support your version of the how the accident occurred.